quantum-ohtu/WebMark2/README.md

 [![codecov](https://codecov.io/gh/quantum-ohtu/WebMark2/branch/main/graph/badge.svg?token=CJBQEREUOW)](https://codecov.io/gh/quantum-ohtu/WebMark2)

-Read [creation notes](documentation/CreationNotes.md) to see which files were modified or created to get this far.
+Read [creation notes](documentation/CreationNotes.md) to see which files were modified or created to get this far from the previous version [WebMark](https://github.com/quantum-ohtu/WebMark)).

 Note that you need to set up your .env before running the server.
-Instructions are at the end of creation notes.

 ## Environment